Manage - 7 steps to charter your yacht

 That is the case for Greece.
 Octana will advise on what is needed to legally charter your boat in Greece and avoid penalties.

-Once you have decided what type of boat you will purchase and where the boat is going to be based according to the activity (day charter-weekly charter etc) it is time to decide the type of company you will create.
+Once you have decided what type of boat you will purchase and where the boat is going to be based according to the activity (day charter, weekly charter, etc) it is time to decide the type of company you will create.
 A commercial boat needs to belong to a company.
-At this point income and other taxes considerations will kick in.
+At this point, income and other tax considerations will kick in.
 Once again, we can assist you with making the right decisions.

 Flag & Registration